SHINEGAMI001/inception_42/README.md

 	Think of containers like virtual machines but instead of simulating the hardware and the OS for each container, containers use the actual hardware for the host machine so it simulates only the software this save us some space and time when launching and using the container.

 ## Docker File:
-	Docker file is used to create a docker image, basically you run bunch of instrunctions related to what service you want to install and configure on that container like what base system u wanna build ur software on and what kind of tools u wanna install and the entrypoint to your system (first thing that runs after installation faze).
+	Docker file is used to create a docker image, basically you run bunch of instrunctions that considered layers of commands related to what service you want to install and configure on that container thats gonna be used by docker engine to automatically build a docker image, like what base system you wanna build ur software on and what kind of tools u wanna install and the entrypoint to your system (first thing that runs after installation faze).

 ## Docker image
 	A docker image is an instance or blueprint for a container, it includes all the dependencies and requirement for ur container to run, once you have a built up image you just need to run it and the container will be running based on that image.